-Even in my carb laden baked goods I’m not a super huge fan of using entirely white sugar.
+Even in my carb laden baked goods I’m not a super huge fan of using all white sugar.
 It’s just too sweet in my opinion and that’s exactly how I feel about erythritol.

 And it’s not even that it’s too sweet but too much of it will really give you that cooling feeling that nobody is thrilled about.

 During my first test run on these cookies they tasted great but they didn’t look like real cookies.
-They had an interesting texture to them that comes from the granulated erythritol.
-Melting the sweetener in the butter seems to help this a little.
+They had an almost rough appearance to them that came from the erythritol.
+Melting the sweetener in the butter seemed to help this a little.

 That’s if they last that long.

 Regardless of how you store them, I highly recommend that you pop them in the microwave for about 10 seconds to warm them up and make the chocolate all ooey gooey again.Print

 These low carb chocolate chip cookies are guaranteed to make everyone happy.
 Double chocolate keto cookies feature dark chocolate and sugar free Lilly’s chocolate chips.
 They won’t fall apart and are perfectly moist and chewy.
 They’re also sugar free and gluten free keto chocolate chip cookies!

 - 1 stick salted butter